Person hiding behind a laptop screen with a false identity overlay, symbolizing the deceptive nature of catfishing

 2. Do not send money or personal information no matter what they say.
 If you already sent money, contact your bank right away.

 3. Report the profile to the dating app or social media platform.
+File a complaint with the FBI's IC3 and the FTC at reportfraud.ftc.gov.
+Log it at the BBB Scam Tracker to warn others.
 This helps protect other people.

 4. Save any evidence you have.
 Screenshots of conversations.
 Photos they sent.
 Their usernames.
 This can help if you decide to file a police report.